National Instruments does not actively maintain this document.

 Now that you have placed your indicators and deployed your network-published shared variables, you can link your dashboard to your shared variables.

-In this section of the tutorial you will be creating a Web Service and a web method to connect your Data Dashboard.
+In this section of the guide, you will be creating a Web Service and a web method to connect your Data Dashboard.
 The following steps describe the process of building a Web Service with LabVIEW 2013 and later.

 Now that you have placed down your indicators and deployed your Web Service, you can link your dashboard indicators to your Web methods.
 There are two ways to connect to a Web method, polling and calling.
 Polling a Web method calls the Web method continuously every .3 to 30 seconds as specified by the user.
 Calling a Web method only calls the Web method when the Call button is pressed.
-For this tutorial, we will use a polling connection to continuously populate the data on our chart and indicator.
+For this guide, we will use a polling connection to continuously populate the data on our chart and indicator.

 Collaborate with other users in our discussion forums